wieslawsoltes/AvaloniaBook/Chapters/Chapter20.md

 - What limitations exist for file access and how does the polyfill help?
 - Which headers or hosting requirements enable WASM multi-threading?
 Why might you set `PreferManagedThreadDispatcher`?
 - How do CORS rules affect HttpClient calls in the browser?
-- What deployment steps are required to serve a browser bundle with service worker support?
+- What deployment steps are required to serve a browser bundle with service worker support and COOP/COEP headers?

 What's next
 - Next: [Chapter 21](Chapter21.md)